Lola111/kyndryl/README.md

 This is a Maven project in Cucumber BDD for automating the flight ticket booking through kiwi.com.
 I used Selenium WebDriver for automating the web-browser, coding language is Java.
-Added needed dependencies and plugins to Maven.
+Added needed dependencies and plugins to pom.xml.

-The code can be run for different flight destinations (airport code should be provided as an argument) on different dates (until end of May) with different number of travellers and bag types.
+The code can be run for different flight destinations (airport code should be provided as an argument) on different dates (yyyy-mm-dd pattern should be followed, until end of May) with different number of travellers and bags.
 To change the travel info details check the feature files.

 The code takes screenshot after each run in test-output folder.